miker704/Strife/README.md

 ***

-## Project Goal

-    Project goal is to replicate a clone of the communcication app discord utilizing the following technologies learned during the App/acc curriculum among a few others (see below)

 ## MVC (init)

-    - users will be able to sign up, create an account, sign out etc,
+    - Users will be able to sign up, create an account, sign out etc,
-    - users will be able to friend, block, and send messages to one another
+    - Users will be able to friend, block, and send messages to one another
-    - users also will be able to join servers /create servers and chat
+    - Users also will be able to join servers /create servers and chat
     - users can like , comment/reply to a message of another user.
     - users can delete servers/messages
     - proposed bonus (after project is near fully implemented): implemment a bot to the clone to send messages to the server tech used for this at the moment is tba.           (most likely using discords api libary with cpp)